Women's suffrage: Thailand

 equal political terms with modern Western powers and establish diplomatic recognition by those as a modern nation.
 The new right was used for the first time in 1933, and the first female MPs were elected in 1949.

+United Arab Emirates

+The United Arab Emirates formally introduced women's suffrage in 2006.

+Yemen

+Historically Yemen was divided in two nations prior to its unification in 1990, both of whom already had women's suffrage prior to the unification.
+The history of women's suffrage is therefore split.

+Women's suffrage was granted in South Yemen in 1967.

+The reform was a part of a number of reforms introduced in women's rights under Socialist rule.
+When the People's Democratic Republic of Yemen was founded as an independent nation under the Socialist NLF Party in 1967, the General Union of Yemeni Women was founded as a part of the regime's policy.
+The purpose of the GUYW was to enforce the official women's policy of the People's Democratic Republic regime, which was a radical and ambitions state feminism.

+Women's suffrage was granted in North Yemen in 1970.
+The Northern Yemen Arab Republic was a deeply conservative state with sharia law and no strong women's movement, were no reforms in women's rights were not prioritised during the Yemen civil war of 1962–1970.

+However, the Second Permanent Constitution of 1970 stated that "all citizens are equal before the law"; and while this phrase did not explicitly include women, women voters used this phrase to vote in the next election, which was held in 1983.

 Europe

-In Europe, the last two countries to enact women's suffrage were Switzerland and Liechtenstein.
+In Europe, the first two countries to enact women's suffrage were Finland in 1906 and Denmark in 1913, and the last two were Switzerland and Liechtenstein.
 In Switzerland, women gained the right to vote in federal elections in 1971; but in the canton of Appenzell Innerrhoden women obtained the right to vote on local issues only in 1991, when the canton was forced to do so by the Federal Supreme Court of Switzerland.
 In Liechtenstein, women were given the right to vote by the women's suffrage referendum of 1984.
 Three prior referendums held in 1968, 1971 and 1973 had failed to secure women's right to vote.

 Albania

 Albania introduced a limited and conditional form of women's suffrage in 1920, and subsequently provided full voting rights in 1945.